oliverklee/tdd-reader/Exercises/tdd-exercises-en.md

 ### Test patterns

+For these exercises, it is a requirement that you always use a test list and that you work strictly test-first.

 1. Create a local branch `feature/sizes` from `feature/coffee`.
 1. Create a `SizeOption`-Model.
 Test that it can be instantiated.
 1. Working in a test-driven way, add an `int` field `SizeOption.milliliters`